A direct proof of the five element basis theorem: Colorings of Aronszajn trees

 We let $\lev(X)=\{ \Ht(t): t\in X\}$.
 If $\alpha \in \lev(X)$ we let $\pi_\alpha(X)=\pi(X)\cap T_\alpha$.

 We will also need to consider finite powers of our tree $T$.
 Given an integer $n$ and a level $T_\alpha$ of $T$ we let

-where $\leq_{lex}$ denotes the lexicographic ordering of $T$.
+where $\leq_{\rm lex}$ denotes the lexicographic ordering of $T$.
 We let $T^{[n]}=\bigcup_{\alpha}T^{[n]}_\alpha$.
 Morally, elements of $T^{[n]}$ are $n$-element subsets of $T$ of the same height.
-In order to ensure that $T^{[n]}$ is closed under taking restrictions, it is necessary to allow for $n$-element sets with repetition and the above definition is a formal means to accommodate this.
-We will abuse notation and identify elements of $T^{[n]}$ which have distinct coordinates with the set of their coordinates.
+In order to ensure that $T^{[n]}$ is closed under taking restrictions, it is necessary to allow for $n$-element sets with repetitions, i.e. {\em multisets}, and the above definition is a formal way to accommodate this.
+We will abuse notation and identify elements of $T^{[n]}$ that have distinct coordinates with the set of their coordinates.
 In our arguments, only the range of these sequences will be relevant.